apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 ## Restart of unhealthy job deployments

-When Kubernetes HA is enabled, the operator can restart the Flink cluster deployments in cases when it was considered unhealthy.
+When HA is enabled, the operator can restart the Flink cluster deployments in cases when it was considered unhealthy.
 Unhealthy deployment restart can be turned on in the configuration by setting `kubernetes.operator.cluster.health-check.enabled` to `true` (default: `false`).
 In order this feature to work one must enable [recovery of missing job deployments](#recovery-of-missing-job-deployments).